1,631-word post, approx. 5-6 min. read

 What’s the Difference Between the Grand and Upright Pianos?

 Upright pianos have strings that are strung in a vertical manner so that it is more compact.
 If you have limited space, this is a good choice.
 The exact opposite is the grand piano where the strings are horizontally strung.
-The way these strings work, either horizontally or vertically, has a lot of impact on sound as well as expression.
+The way these strings work, either horizontally or vertically, has a lot of impact on the sound as well as expression.

 Difference in Action